apache/doris-website/versioned_docs/version-2.1/admin-manual/memory-management/memory-analysis/global-memory-analysis.md

 - PageNoCache: If page cache is turned off, this Memory Trakcer will track the sum of all page memory used by all Queries.
 - IOBufBlockMemory: The total IOBuf memory used by BRPC.
 - PointQueryLookupConnectionCache[number]: The number of cached Point Query Lookup Connection entries.
-- AllMemTableMemory: The total Memtable memory of all imports cached in memory waiting to be flushed.
+- AllMemTableMemory: The total Memtable memory of all loads cached in memory waiting to be flushed.
 - MowTabletVersionCache[number]: The number of cached Mow Tablet Version entries.
 - MowDeleteBitmapAggCache[size]: The cached Mow DeleteBitmap memory size.
 - SegCompaction: The total memory allocated from `Doris Allocator` by all SegCompaction tasks.